-Our specialist employment solicitors at Moore Barlow have a vast range of experience in advising on and negotiating the terms of settlement agreements.
-Rather than you merely signing off on a settlement agreement, we will examine it closely first and tell you whether the deal being proposed is good for you or you should negotiate for a better package.
+Our team of dedicated employment solicitors at Moore Barlow have a vast range of experience in advising on and negotiating the terms of a settlement agreement.
+Rather than you merely accepting the agreement that is offered to you, we will examine it closely first and tell you whether the deal being proposed is good for you or if you should negotiate a better package.

-Our expertise and experience range from simple, straightforward agreements to complex, contentious ones, meaning that we can advise you in relation to your specific set of circumstances, so you walk away with the best possible agreement.
+Our expert services in this area range from dealing with simple, straightforward settlement agreements to complicated or contentious ones, meaning we’re ideally placed to advise you in relation to your specific set of circumstances, so you leave the situation with the best possible agreement.

-We have offices in London, Southampton, Woking, Richmond, Lymington and Guildford and we offer specialist support and expert advice to clients all over the country.
+We have offices in London, Richmond, Woking, Guildford, Southampton and Lymington, and we offer specialist support and expert advice to clients all over the country.